 Raw flowers can either be smoked, vaped or eaten/cooked.
-There are a ton of different strains or varieties to choose from with each having its unique flavor and effect profile.
+There are a ton of different strains or varieties to choose from, with each having its unique flavour and effect profile.

-- Sprays – Sprays are easy to use.
-You can spray CBD directly into your mouth for a quick dose or apply it on your skin as a topical.
+4. Sprays – Sprays are easy to use.
+You can spray CBD directly into your mouth for a quick dose, or apply it on your skin as a topical.
 Spraying on skin helps with acne or sunburns, applied over joints eases pain.

 Spraying CBD under the tongue will provide sleep support, chronic pain, stress, anxiety, and more.

-- Wafers – Considered a world’s first, a freeze dried Medical Cannabis sublingual wafer is now available in Australia.
+5. Wafers – Considered a world’s first, a freeze-dried Medical Cannabis sublingual wafer is now available in Australia.
 The patented nano-emulsion of broad spectrum CBD sublingual wafer has been designed to provide a more rapid and predictable absorption of Cannabis, improved bioavailability and the potential for faster therapeutic action.

-The wafer is consumed by placing it under the tongue where it disintegrates, releasing active compounds for absorption through the mucosal membrane into the bloodstream.
-This method offers fixed-unit dosing and will overcome some of the absorption issues dealt by other CBD delivery methods.
+The wafer is consumed by placing it under the tongue, where it disintegrates, releasing active compounds for absorption through the mucosal membrane into the bloodstream.
+This method offers fixed-unit dosing and will overcome some absorption issues dealt by other CBD delivery methods.

 Currently, There are two companies in Australia that manufactures these wafers and are ready for consumption, with your doctor’s approval of course.
 As an unapproved product, acquiring them will need to go through the process set by the TGA.